KMKomer/case-study-optimaization-of-ER-waiting-time/README.md

 Here we have a histogram shows the distribution of waiting time over the year:

 ![Alt_text](Folder/wait_date_dist.png)

-We also see the frequency of wait times.
-We can easly notice that most people wait less than 100 mins (~ about 81 mins):
+The frequency of wait time make us capable of easly noticing that most people wait less than 100 mins (~ 81 mins):

 ![Alt_text](Folder/wait_dist.png)

-### Here's some examples of key the insights
+### Examples of key the insights

-1- Here we have the average waiting time per different hours of the day
+1- Here we see the average waiting time per different hours of the day:

 ![Alt_text](Folder/hour.png)

-2- Also here we see a clear effect by month. we recognise a reasonable increasement over Christmas and Easter holidays
+2- Also here we see a clear effect by month. we recognise a great increasement over Christmas and Easter holidays:

 ![Alt_text](Folder/month.png)

 3- We can clearly see the great effect of monday (and weekends genrally) on high wait time: